jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 why are asserts important?
 *********************************************************************************

-When building a program I can add ``assert`` statements to the program to ensure that certain things are :ref:`True <test_what_is_true>` for it to proceed past the statements.

-I can also test how the program behaves when it is given inputs using ``assert`` statements.

-These assertions help catch bugs that break previous tested behavior when introduced, as well as answer the following questions
+When building a program I can add ``assert`` statements to make sure something is true :ref:`True<test_what_is_true>` before it can continue.
+I can also test how the program behaves when it is given inputs by using ``assert`` statements.
+These help catch bugs that break previous tested behavior when introduced, as well as answer the following questions

 * what is the same?
 * What is different?